Azure/azureml-examples/website/docs/cheatsheet/environment.md

 A useful pattern is to run shell scripts on Azure ML compute to prepare the nodes.

-We create two shell scripts:
+In this example we show how to use initialization shell scripts for both **individual nodes** as well as **each process**:

-- `setup.sh` : This will run only on local_rank 0 process.
+- `setup.sh`: This will run only on local_rank 0 process (i.e., once per node)
+  - Run a utility script `download_data.py` to download training data to the node
-- `run.sh` : This will run on each process.
+- `run.sh` : This will run on each process
+  -

 These scripts will run ahead of our main python call to `train.py`.